pstrahl/Actors/README.md

 # Actors
-This project uses scrapy and pymysql to scrape Wikipedia for film information and store the data in a MySQL database.
+This project uses scrapy and pymysql to scrape Wikipedia for film information, store the data in a MySQL database, and compute some statistics for each actor, director, distributor, and production company.

 ## Description
 To obtain the film information and store this information in the database: <br>